waltyou/waltyou.github.io/_posts/2021-04-24-PowerPhrases-At-Work.md

 are less open to interpretation.

 Avoid hints or any assumptions of understanding.
 When you choose the most precise word you save time and confusion.

+### Use Specific Headers to Increase Clarity

+Be specific right from the beginning.
+Make the subject header so specific that even if the recipient never opens the email, they still get information.

+For example, instead of a subject line that says

+*— Company picnic*

+Say:

+- **Company picnic June 22, respond by June 13th.**

+### Effective Emails Are Results Oriented

+#### 1. Create Focus by Limiting Content of Your Emails

+If you limit your email to one topic, it will add to the topic’s impact.

+#### 2. Increase Clarity by Formatting

+If you must include multiple topics in a single email, or if you have several points regarding a single topic, limit each paragraph to one topic and:

+1. Give each a separate header and/or
+2. Number or bullet each separate item.

+### PowerPhrases Are Focused

+Your recipient wants to know immediately,

+1. Who you are

+2. What do you want them to do?

+3. What’s in it for them.